iainhouston/iainhouston.github.io/_posts/2019-12-15-Quickly_AddNew_Posts.markdown

 There must be a million scripts written by Jekyll bloggers to create a new post in the format Jekyll requires.

+Here's mine; which obviously will be updated to:

+1.  accept arguments for parameter variables that are currently hard coded,

+1.  use an environment variable to record usual `BLOGPATH`,

+1.  accept a different `BLOGPATH` as an optional override argument,

-Here's mine; which obviously needs to be updated to accept arguments for parameter variables that are currently hard coded.
-Just represents a bit of digging into `zsh`'s' Parameter Expansion functionality.
+As is, it represents a bit of digging into `zsh`'s' Parameter Expansion functionality; which I later ditched in favour of `regexp-replace`.
+Why?

 ```sh
 #!/bin/zsh